jamontanac/C-QTrayectories/Readme.md

 - [X] Implement the normalisation function to normalise at every step of the method.

-	* Up to this point is implemented in the code called:
+	* Up to this point everything is implemented in the code called:
 	```
 	Secondpart.cpp
 	```